seangeo/git-audio-commit/README.md

 that is supported by `afplay`, mp3, aiff and wav should work.

     git audio-commit -m "<text message>" --audio <audio file>

+All other arguments are passed through to `git commit`

 ## Hearing the logs